golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 {% tabs %}
 {% tab label="Easy installation" %}

-On Linux/ MacOS you can install it using our helper script like this:
+On Linux/ MacOS, you can install it using our helper script like this:

 ```bash
 curl -sSf https://join.golem.network/as-requestor | bash -